 The Company's objectives and principal activities are to provide a Specialist Palliative Care Service to persons suffering from life limiting illness.
 Galway Hospice provides its services from two facilities, Galway Hospice in Renmore in Galway, and Mayo Hospice in Castlebar in Mayo.
 These services are provided in co-operation with the Health Service Executive (HSE) and the Department of Health.
 Galway Hospice has a memorandum of understanding and license agreement in place with Mayo Roscommon Hospice Foundation in relation to Mayo Hospice.
-The company fundraises to fund the deficit between the cost of delivering the service in Galway and the funding received from the HSE.
-Fundraising income is also required to develop the service and to build a much needed new hospice in Galway.
-During 2023 the HSE provided funding which covered the full cost of operating the inpatient and daycare services at Mayo Hospice.
+The company fundraises to fund the costs of building a new larger fit for purpose hospice in Galway and to cover any deficits which arise between the cost of delivering the service in Galway and the funding received from the HSE.
+The company does not conduct any fundraising activity in Mayo and all fundraising monies received at Mayo Hospice are handed over to Mayo Roscommon Hospice Foundation.
+During 2024 the HSE provided funding which covered the full cost of operating the services at both Galway and Mayo Hospices.